SEO Web Design: A Guide For Designers

 In this way, usability has an indirect but noteworthy effect on how search engines determine quality.
 All this means that you can't craft a website around search principles alone – you must also consider how it'll be perceived by users and make the experience as easy and pleasant as possible.
 A great user experience also encourages sharing, bookmarking and more inbound links, which is always a good thing.

-So how can you ensure a website appeals to visitors?
+So how can you ensure a website appeals to visitors and create SEO friendly web design?
 Just a few things to consider are ease of navigation and internal search functions, high-quality imagery, fast page load times, a simple, consistent page layout, and mobile display.

 Some tips to help make your designs user-friendly: